Chopstick Etiquette: Mastering the Art of Using Chopsticks

 Eating Different Types of Food

 Different foods require different chopstick techniques.
-For example, use a gentle scooping motion for rice and a delicate pinch for sushi.
+For example, use a gentle scooping motion for rice and a delicate pinch for when enjoying a sushi plate!
 Noodles can be lifted and slurped, which is perfectly acceptable in many Asian cultures.

 Advanced Chopstick Techniques